annepetersen/handbook/pages/training-and-development/external-speaking-request-playbook.md

 You can track the
-[status of your request here](https://docs.google.com/spreadsheets/d/1HqsdJ-pHZcg4n8vWwfOo8-sxAFfP1LtWxRVBWEbZnMA/edit#gid=0) with the request number in the subject line of the automated email or reach out to #trainings-conferences in Slack or via email at [tts-events@gsa.gov](mailto:tts-events@gsa.gov).
+[status of your request here](https://docs.google.com/spreadsheets/d/1HqsdJ-pHZcg4n8vWwfOo8-sxAFfP1LtWxRVBWEbZnMA/edit#gid=0) with the request number in the subject line of the automated email, or reach out to #trainings-conferences in Slack or via email at [tts-events@gsa.gov](mailto:tts-events@gsa.gov).